There's truly nothing more disappointing than an automated, robotic, lifeless email from a company.

 These questions will help me find a more personalized solution to your problem.

 8. Keep in Touch Email Template

 It's sad to see a customer go — especially one who has been loyal to your company for a while.
 Once you've built a real relationship with a customer, the last thing you want to do is break off ties as soon as they decide to take a different path.

 You want to show them that, no matter what, you still care about them and want what's best for them.
-And maybe, just maybe, they'll come running back to you with open arms in the future.
+And maybe, just maybe, they'll come back to you in the future.

 I'm sorry to see you go.
-Doing business with you these last four years has been great.
+Doing business with you in the past [amount of years they've been with you] has been great.
 I've learned so much from you and have made several updates to our products based on your thorough, thoughtful feedback.
 I appreciate everything you've done to make our company the best it can be.

 As you set onto a new path, don't forget about us!
 I'd love to hear about your successes in the future and the exciting growth your company inevitably will have.